NEED TILE INSTALLATION PRICING?

 What is the best carpet for high-traffic areas?

-Can carpets handle pets and kids in high-traffic zones?
+Can carpet handle pets and kids in high-traffic zones?

-Solution-dyed nylon or triexta carpets are soft, durable, and naturally stain-resistant, perfect for families with pets and children.
+Yes — if you choose the right material.
+Solution-dyed nylon or triexta carpets are highly durable, stain-resistant, and easy to clean, making them ideal for homes with pets and children.

-Should I choose carpet or hard flooring for busy areas?
+Should I choose carpet or hard flooring for high-traffic areas?

-How can I extend the life of my high-traffic carpet?
+How can I extend the life of high-traffic carpet?

-Vacuum regularly, schedule professional cleaning every 12-18 months, and use entry mats or runners to reduce dirt and wear.
+• use entry mats or runners to reduce dirt and wear

 What carpet features matter most for durability?